 Meet rebecca

-With a past in visual merchandising and retail design for major corporations such as Microsoft, Amazon and HTC, my projects have appeared in major retailers around the globe.
-I have a deep understanding and love for Seattle’s tech community, but leaving that behind, I have set my focus solely on my first love - residential interior design, creating beautiful homes my clients never want to leave.
+With a background in visual merchandising and retail design for major corporations like Microsoft, Amazon, and HTC, my work has appeared in flagship stores across the globe.
+But despite my deep connection to Seattle’s tech community, my first love has always been residential design—creating homes so thoughtfully designed that my clients never want to leave.

 meet kimberly